Red Cross makes emergency appeal for Haiti

 "Our teams in Jeremie report massive destruction in the town," Brill said of the peninsula's regional capital.
 "Water and electricity have been cut and the medical services are not functioning any more.
 Communication is very limited."

-The Red Cross said its response teams in Jamaica, the Dominican Republic, Cuba, the Bahamas and the United States had also been mobilised as Hurricane Matthew moved north .
+The Red Cross said its response teams in Jamaica, the Dominican Republic, Cuba, the Bahamas and the United States had also been mobilized as Hurricane Matthew moved north.